polkadot-developers/polkadot-docs/infrastructure/validators/onboarding/run-validator/using-systemd.md

 systemctl status polkadot-validator.service
 ```

-You can tail the logs with `journalctl` like so:
+You can tail the logs with [`journalctl`](https://www.freedesktop.org/software/systemd/man/latest/journalctl.html){target=\_blank} (a tool to print log entries from the `systemd` journal) like so:

 ```bash
 journalctl -f -u polkadot-validator
 ```

+Now, you can monitor and manage a Polkadot validator as you would any other service on your Linux host.